History of the Democratic Party (United States): Presidency of Andrew Jackson (1829–1837)

 The party was weakest in New England, but strong everywhere else and won most national elections thanks to strength in New York, Pennsylvania, Virginia (by far the most populous states at the time) and the American frontier.
 Democrats opposed elites and aristocrats, the Bank of the United States and the whiggish modernizing programs that would build up industry at the expense of the yeoman or independent small farmer.

 The party was known for its populism.
 Historian Frank Towers has specified an important ideological divide: Democrats stood for the 'sovereignty of the people' as expressed in popular demonstrations, constitutional conventions, and majority rule as a general principle of governing, whereas Whigs advocated the rule of law, written and unchanging constitutions, and protections for minority interests against majority tyranny.

 At its inception, the Democratic Party was the party of the "common man".
 It opposed the abolition of slavery.

 From 1828 to 1848, banking and tariffs were the central domestic policy issues.
 Democrats strongly favored—and Whigs opposed—expansion to new farm lands, as typified by their expulsion of eastern American Indians and acquisition of vast amounts of new land in the West after 1846.
 The party favored the war with Mexico and opposed anti-immigrant nativism.
-In the 1830s, the Locofocos in New York City were radically democratic, anti-monopoly and were proponents of hard money and free trade.
+In the 1830s, the Locofocos in New York City were radically democratic, anti-monopoly, were generally more critical of slavery and were proponents of hard money and free trade.
 Their chief spokesman was William Leggett.
 At this time, labor unions were few and some were loosely affiliated with the party.